Cootamundra railway station: History

 Cootamundra station opened on 1 November 1877 when the Main South line was extended from Harden-Murrumburrah.
 It served as the terminus until the line was extended to Bethungra on 15 April 1878.

 On 1 June 1886, Cootamundra became a junction station when the Tumut & Kunama line opened as far as Gundagai.
 On 1 September 1893, the Lake Cargelligo line opened as far as Temora.

 In 1901, an island platform was built, this has since closed but remains in situ.
-In 1943, the line through Cootamundra was duplicated with the largest overhead signal gantry in the Southern Hemisphere was erected.
-It has since been relocated and now stands preserved in the station surrounds.
+In 1943, the line through Cootamundra was duplicated and a large signal gantry was erected to control train movements in the station area.
+After it was decommissioned in the 2000s, the gantry, with its signals, was preserved and moved to a nearby location, away from the tracks.
+It is probably the largest preserved signal gantry in the southern hemisphere.

 The Lachlan Valley Railway has a base immediately south of the depot.